ybrs/riffq/teleduck/README.md

   in certificate is used.
 * `--tls-key-file` – path to the TLS private key file.
 If not provided the built in key is used.
+* `--read-only/--no-read-only` – open the database in read-only mode
+  (default: disabled).

 ### Generating certificates